-We understand that many people are facing financial hardship due to the impact of COVID-19 and the following support is being implemented.
+We understand that many people are facing financial hardship due to the impact of COVID-19 and the following support has been implemented:

-The requirement for students to pay the Student Services and Amenities Fee (SSAF) for Semester 1, 2020, has been waived and any candidates who have already made their payment have received a full reimbursement.
+- The requirement for students to pay the Student Services and Amenities Fee (SSAF) for Semester 1, 2020, has been waived and any candidates who have already made their payment have received a full reimbursement.
 The SSAF for Semester 2 has been reduced.
 If you have already paid your SSAF for Semester 2, you should have received an email to your student account with instructions for processing a refund.
-Due to the high number of refund requests, please allow up to 8 weeks for your refund to be processed.
-Overall, SSAF has been reduced by 75% in 2020.

-All on-campus parking fees have also been waived and refunds processed for those who had already purchased a permit for this year.
+- All on-campus parking fees have also been waived and refunds processed for those who had already purchased a permit for 2020.